atomic-binary/python-scripts/README.md

-# scripts-for-HTTP
+# simple scripts
-## These will be simple scripts to make HTTP requests and read responses using python.
+## These are the simple scripts i wrote while learning coding.